yusdirman/qjson/README.md

     make
     make install
     /sbin/ldconfig #if necessary

+For Windows using MinGW, cmake and qt4.8
+    add to your windows environment variable PATH
+    - path to your CMake\bin
+    - path to your MinGW\bin
+    - path to your Qt\_qtversion_\bin

+    run command prompt as administrator
+    go into qjson folder
+    mkdir build
+    cd build
+    cmake -G "MinGW Makefiles" ..
+    make
+    make install

 # License
   This library is licensed under the Lesser GNU General Public License version 2.1.